charto/autogypi/README.md

 }
 ```

-The `nbind.gypi` file would then contain any gyp settings required to successfully compile and include it in other modules:
+The `nbind.gypi` file would then contain any gyp settings required to successfully compile and include it in other modules, for example:

 ```json
 {